Skip to content

 The answer is 2318, with an average employee number of 430, representing 48% of all employed persons in our country.
 Is this a big number?
 A small number?

 Actually, the relative result is very similar to comparative countries.
 The big and scary difference is the quantum size of our big companies vis-à-vis these other countries.
 Our big, are way, way smaller.
-This has implications that are not encouraging for our long-term prospects and I believe this needs to change for us to improve the nature of our economy and ultimately GDP per capital for our people – without this wealth, we will not be able to look after our people and the increased stratification that is occurring between the rich and poor all over the world will also be in NZ – that leads to discontent and more.
+This has implications that are not encouraging for our long-term prospects and I believe this needs to change for us to improve the nature of our economy and ultimately GDP per capita for our people – without this wealth, we will not be able to look after our people and the increased stratification that is occurring between the rich and poor all over the world will also be in NZ – that leads to discontent and more.

 We know we produce good talent, whether that is as sports persons or executives in large organisations.
 We know we can make stuff, like milk and even more recently in technology.
 But can we build big companies that ultimately benefit and help us create a better future for New Zealand?
 Big question.
 Our Government knows this is the problem.
-Even though it may be harsh to say its position is as an indefinite optimist, I contend that it lacks a plan and confidence to attack this issue, and maybe even it has not prioritized this up the stack as far as it should.
+Even though it may be harsh to say its position is as an indefinite optimist, I contend that it lacks a plan and confidence to attack this issue, and maybe it has not prioritised this up the stack as far as it should.
 One company the size of Fonterra is not going to cut it, it is like we call ‘key person risk’, and we know what happened in China last year with Fonterra, let alone the current challenges.

 We have

-• a great bunch of expats and Kiwi-philes, arguably an over-supply for the demand of their skills, experience & networks
+• a great bunch of ex-pats and Kiwi-philes, arguably an over-supply for the demand of their skills, experience & networks

-• emerging technology and new age leaders
+• emerging technology and new-age leaders

 • aspirational millennials who don’t want to work for the ‘man’

-• an emerging group of early stage investors – angels and VCs particularly who are learning fast how to support and enable our companies to succeed
+• an emerging group of early-stage investors – angels and VCs particularly who are learning fast how to support and enable our companies to succeed

 We don’t have